 Public reports of suspected wolf observations are also valuable.
-In fact, it was an anonymous member of the public that informed CPW of the presence of the female wolf featured on the cover of this report and known now as F1084.
+In fact, it was an anonymous member of the public that informed CPW of the presence of the female wolf known now as F1084 that produced the first litter of wolves in Colorado in recent history.
 The public will continue to be encouraged to submit reports of wolf activity and sightings.
 Outreach will be conducted to encourage the public to provide credible wolf sighting reports.
 Information on wolf identification and where to report sightings will be included in CPW publications and on the agency's webpage (https://cpw.state.co.us/learn/Pages/Wolf-Sighting-Form.aspx).